 Leave in the tin for about 10 minutes before turning out and placing on a wire rack.

-Prick the surface of the cake all over with a skewer and carefully drizzle the Dandelion Syrup over the surface, a spoonful at a time, ensuring each addition has soaked in before spooning over the next.
+Prepare the drizzle.
+Mix some Dandelion cordial with some granulated sugar.
+Do not let the sugar dissolve.
+Prick the surface of the cake all over with a skewer and carefully trickle the drizzle over the surface, a spoonful at a time, ensuring each addition has soaked in before spooning over the next.

 The cake can be cooled fully or is delicious when still slightly warm.
 Serve with a little Dandelion Syrup infused natural yoghurt on the side.